FIRE TRUCKS AT WAR

 reasons, first, it was cheaper to build it's own using surplus WW I truck chassis as basic elements,

-second, it would keep all it's Army trucks standardized, allowing parts to be obtained from the post
+second, it would keep all it's Army trucks standardized, allowing parts to be obtained from the post motor

-motor pool when a breakdown did occur.
+pool when a breakdown did occur.

-The personnel at the Holabird Quartermaster Depot were given the task of designing the new fire
+The personnel at the Holabird Quartermaster Depot were given the task of designing the new fire truck.

-still in storage at Holabird, it was the logical choice in which to construct the new fire truck.
+storage at Holabird, it was the logical choice in which to construct the new fire truck.

 First type of pumper built by the Holabird Transport